 He carries on: “The Me Too movement had not yet happened.
 It was quite normal for people to believe that if you don’t want to get raped, you should not dress in a certain way or should not drink too much.
 Many people still believe that today.”

-After the way he had been victimised by those who he considered his friends, it took four years before Adam managed to pluck up the courage to confess what happened to someone else.
+After being victimised by those whom he considered his friends, it took four years before Adam managed to pluck up the courage to confess what had happened to someone else.

 “The first person I told was my sister.
 She was very supportive, as were my parents and the friends I had at that time,” he says, although he conceded that, as hard as he tried, he could not let go of the shame that the overall experience had triggered in him.